CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 ### Operations

 The pulsar addon given Biscuit token enables you to run several operations on namespace, its policies and the related topics.

+These operations might change in the future.
+Don't hesitate to call our support to ask for new operations!

 #### Namespace